alexmcdermid/real-estate-quest/README.md

 ## Tech Stack
 - **Vue.js**: Frontend framework for building a responsive and interactive user interface.
+- **Vuetify**: Material Design component framework for Vue.js, providing the UI components and theming.
 - **Firebase Authentication**: Handles user sign-up, login, and authentication flows.
 - **Firebase Functions**: Serverless backend for handling business logic, such as user management and payment processing.
 - **Stripe**: Integrated for secure payment processing and subscription management.

 ## Key Features
 - **User Authentication**: Users can register and log in using Firebase Auth, supporting passwordless login methods (Google OAuth and email link sign-in).
-- **Exam Preparation**: Access to a curated set of practice questions for the BC real estate exam.
+- **Exam Preparation**: Access to a curated set of practice questions and flashcards for the BC real estate exam across 20 chapters.
 - **Membership & Payments**: Paid membership is managed via Stripe Checkout.
 Users can upgrade to access premium content.
 - **Serverless Backend**: Firebase Functions handle sensitive operations, such as verifying payments and managing user data securely.